- Manning is suspected of giving classified documents to WikiLeaks

 The disclosure of hundreds of the documents continues to cast a shadow over the U.S. intelligence community.

-Director of National Intelligence James Clapper told an information-sharing conference in January that plugging leaks of classified materials is still a challenge for the community as it develops new systems to protect information, while at the same time ensuring the right people have access to it.
+Director of National Intelligence James Clapper told an information-sharing conference last month that plugging leaks of classified materials is still a challenge for the community as it develops new systems to protect information, while at the same time ensuring the right people have access to it.

 The fact that Manning had access to so much secret information called into question whether the government had gone too far in responding to one of the biggest failures associated with the 9/11 terrorist attacks.
 The intelligence community and law enforcement were faulted for failing to share information that might have prevented the attacks.